-- A. The Board derives its authority from Education Article, Division III- HIGHER EDUCATION, Title 16- COMMUNITY COLLEGES, Subtitle 1- Organization and Government, and the Annotated Code of the Public General Laws of Maryland as amended. - B. The Board is responsible to the people of Washington County and to the people of the State of Maryland for developing the policies governing the general conduct of the affairs of the College in accordance with Education Article, Title 16, which provides the legal basis for the control and administration of Maryland's community colleges. - C. Service on the Board is a public trust of the highest order.
+- A. The Board derives its authority from the Annotated Code of Maryland, Education Article, Division III- HIGHER EDUCATION, Title 16 Community Colleges, Subtitle 1- Organization and Government of Community Colleges. - B. The Board is responsible to the people of Washington County and to the people of the State of Maryland for developing the policies governing the general conduct of the affairs of the College in accordance with Education Article, Division III-Higher Education, Title 16 Community Colleges, which provides the legal basis for the control and administration of Maryland's community colleges. - C. Service on the Board is a public trust of the highest order.
 Responsibility for the extension, improvement, and lasting success of democracy rests heavily on public education and, consequently, on the stewardship of the Board members.
+The educational welfare of the youth and adults of this County shall be the primary objective underlying all decisions of the Board of

+Trustees.

-The educational welfare of the youth and adults of this County shall be the primary objective underlying all decisions of the Board of Trustees. - D. The Board, as the final institutional authority, has the responsibility to guarantee the integrity of the College, to develop and periodically to evaluate policies and procedures for the College, and to entrust the administration of those policies to the President. - E. All business by the Board shall be transacted at an official meeting of the Board.
+- D. The Board, as the final institutional authority, has the responsibility to guarantee the integrity of the College, to develop and periodically to evaluate policies and procedures for the College, and to entrust the administration of those policies to the President. - E. All business by the Board shall be transacted at an official meeting of the Board.
 Individual members of the Board have no power to act for the Board in any matter except as specifically authorized by official action of the Board as recorded in its minutes.
 The members of the Board have legal authority only when the Board is in formal session and when a quorum is present.